chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 - Operating System Root Volume (`/`) must be at least 40 GB.
 Temporary space (`/var/tmp`) must be at least 5GB.
 - Separate Hab volume should be provisioned and mounted at `/hab` with at least 100GB free space for all nodes except OpenSearch.
-- For OpenSearch nodes, hab volume should be calculated based on data retension policy and [hardware calculator](/calculator/automate_ha_hardware_calculator.xlsx) can be used for estimation.
+- For OpenSearch nodes, hab volume should be calculated based on the data retention policy, and use the  [hardware calculator](/calculator/automate_ha_hardware_calculator.xlsx) for estimation.

 ### SSH User

-- SSH user should use key based SSH login without passphrase.
+- SSH users should use key-based SSH login without a passphrase.
-- The user's SSH key should be generated using algorithm `ed25519` and `RSA(2048)` without passphrase.
+- The user's SSH key should be generated using algorithms `ed25519` and `RSA(2048)` without a passphrase.
-- This SSH user should be local Linux user on all the machines.
+- This SSH user should be a local Linux user on all the machines.
 - This SSH user should have sudo privileges on all the machines.
-- The SSH user should use same SSH private key to access all machines.
+- The SSH user should access all machines using the same SSH private key.

 ### Cluster Setup

-- LoadBalancers should be setup according to [Chef Automate HA Architecture](/automate/ha/#chef-automate-ha-architecture/).
+- LoadBalancers should be set up according to [Chef Automate HA Architecture](/automate/ha/#chef-automate-ha-architecture/).
 - Network ports should be opened as per [Chef Automate HA Architecture](/automate/ha/#chef-automate-ha-architecture/) needs as explained in [Security and Firewall page](/automate/ha_security_firewall/).
 - DNS is configured to redirect `chefautomate.example.com` to the Primary Load Balancer.
 - DNS is configured to redirect `chefinfraserver.example.com` to the Primary Load Balancer.
 - Domain Certificates should be created and added for `chefautomate.example.com`, and `chefinfraserver.example.com` in the Load Balancers.

 ### Config Changes

-- [Config Patch](/automate/ha_config/#patch-configuration/) in the application might result in downtime of the whole application.
+- [Config Patch](/automate/ha_config/#patch-configuration/) in the whole application might result in downtime.
 For example, if you change or update something in OpenSearch or Postgres, they will restart, resulting in restarting everything.
-- [Certificate Rotation](/automate/ha_cert_rotation/) will also change the configuration of the system which will lead to restarting the whole application.
+- [Certificate Rotation](/automate/ha_cert_rotation/) will also change the system's configuration, leading to restarting the whole application.

-To know more about the above deployment, visit to our [on-premise deployment](/automate/ha_onprim_deployment_procedure/) page.
+To learn more about the above deployment, visit our [on-premise deployment](/automate/ha_onprim_deployment_procedure/) page.

 ## External Managed Databases

-The databases should be setup with password based authentication.
+Set up the databases with password-based authentication.

 ### AWS Managed